RuiyuRayWang/ScRNAseq_smkpipe_at_Luolab/README.md

 ## Pipeline details

 We adopt a comprehensive pipeline described in the [umi_tools documentation](https://umi-tools.readthedocs.io/en/latest/Single_cell_tutorial.html).
-Some custom modification were made (i.e. multi-threading, parallel processing, STAR "shared memory" modules) for the purpose of speed boosting.
-There are also some minor modification on parameters for performance improvements.
+Some custom modification were made to the original pipeline (i.e. multi-threading, parallel processing, STAR "shared memory" modules) for the purpose to boost speed.
+Several other minor modification were made in order to accomodate for the modified chemistry and to improve the performance of the pipeline (i.e. better alignment quality).

 ```
 # Step 1: Identify correct cell barcodes (umi_tools whitelist)